radams15/CircuitTesterDocs/Evaluation/docs/future_development.md

 ![The Powder Toy - Load Box](images/tpt_save.png)

+As previously stated in the design, I would like to save the image in the save file as a base64 encoded JPEG which can be generated from painting the canvas to a buffer then converting that to a QImage.

 ## Line Drawing

-The algorithm that draws lines between components could be vasly improved, as currently the algorithm crosses lines and looks confusing.
+The algorithm that draws lines between components could be vasly improved, as currently the algorithm crosses lines and looks confusing, even though algorithmically the lines are drawn correctly.

-This is because the algorithm now is drawing from the end of the first component to the start of the second component.
+This is because the algorithm now is drawing from the end of the first component to the start of the second component, which is correct but confusing, as this is how it works in real life but without differently coloured wires this is confusing.

-This could be fixed by drawing lines between the two closest parts of the two components.
+This could be fixed by drawing lines between the two closest parts of the two components, which would result in a much nicer layout.

 ## Rotation of Components